open-atmos/PySDM/paper/paper.md

 Adaptivity is enabled by default and can be disabled by passing `False` as the value of optional `adaptive` keyword to the given dynamic.
-This adaptive time-stepping applies separately in each grid box of a multidimensional environment, and includes a load-balancing logic for the CPU backend to simultaneously handle grid cells with comparable substep count.
+This adaptive time-stepping applies separately in each grid box of a multidimensional environment, and includes a load-balancing logic.
-The dynamic load-balancing across threads can be switched off by setting the `schedule` keyword parameter to a value of `"static"` when instantiating the `Condensation` dynamic (the default value is `"dynamic"`).

 In the case of collisions, the time-step adaptivity is aimed at eliminating errors associated with multiple coalescence events within a timestep.
 In the case of condensation, the time-step adaptivity is aimed at reducing computational